seanmcquaid/seanmcquaid/README.md

 ### Hello! 👋

-🔭 I’m currently working on: What Don't You Want?! - A Web App for the picky eaters out there
+🔭 I’m currently working on: Colt Steele's Data Structures and Algorithms Udemy Course

-🌱 I’m currently learning: TypeScript
+🌱 I’m currently learning: Data Structures and Algorithms

 📫 How to reach me: Email